Top 10 Journey Songs

 Steve Perry reportedly drew inspiration from one of his biggest influences, Sam Cooke, for this track from Journey's fifth album.
 The singer borrowed from "Nothing Can Change This Love" for the song, which struck a perfect balance between his soulful pop vocals and Neal Schon's heavy rock guitars to become the group's first Top 20 hit, reaching No. 16 and helping Evolution to become a triple-platinum hit.

 This hard rock track from Journey's seventh studio album helped introduce the writing talents of newcomer keyboardist Jonathan Cain, who wrote the song with Perry and Schon.
 The song's infectious marriage of heavy riffing, blazing guitar solos and an alluring melody -- all topped off by an undeniable Steve Perry vocal performance -- helped it became a rock radio staple, easily deserving its spot in our Top 10 Journey Songs.

-Cain had originally pitched the melody idea for 'Open Arms' when he was a member of the Babys, but singer John Waite reportedly shot it down as too sentimental.
+Cain had originally pitched the melody idea for "Open Arms" when he was a member of the Babys, but singer John Waite reportedly shot it down as too sentimental.
 Once he and Perry completed the song, their Journey bandmates didn't feel too differently -- particularly Schon, who felt the song too light for the group.
-Despite the opposition, the group recorded and released the track, which held the No. 2 spot in the Billboard charts for six consecutive weeks and has become a cultural touchstone.
+Despite the opposition, the group recorded and released the track, which held the No. 2 spot in the Billboard chart for six consecutive weeks and has become a cultural touchstone.